xiangzhennan/javaExercise/readme.md

    for everyday challenge, maybe I can be too lazy to do it

+2. summer

+   i want to build a simplified version of spring framework, emm, just for fun

-2. more folders to be built
+3. more folders to be built